HITECHCRIME/HC_SG126_Hanonesail/README.md

 So small that you never would have seen it.
 If not for the self discovery of a future fit

+...become the outcome of your entire life.

+let not your indecision become the outcome, of your entire life, blank and empty of any income to the best of lives winner takes it all winner takes it all aye

+losing lifestyle is the first step to conquer this formal ball this formal ball aye aye

+forget dancing to the tune of others regret nothing as you line yourself into a cloud that smothers aye

+climb out struggling for oxygen as if each molecule was a dream coming closer to a destined vestibule

+So small that you never would have seen it.
+If not for the self discovery of a future fit

 - add the rest

 ```